-B ::= A (WITH COMPONENTS {b ABSENT})

--- B is extensible, but 'b' shall not be -- present in any of its values.

-52.7 Where this Recommendation | International Standard requires distinct tags (see 25.6 to 25.7, 27.3 and 29.3), the following transformation shall conceptually be applied before performing the check for tag uniqueness:

-52.7.1 A new element or alternative (called the conceptually-added element, see 52.7.2) is conceptually added at the extension insertion point if:

-- a) there are no extension markers but extensibility is implied in the module header, and then an extension marker is added and the new element is added as the first addition after that extension marker; or - b) there is a single extension marker in a CHOICE or SEQUENCE or SET, and then the new element is added at the end of the CHOICE or SEQUENCE or SET immediately prior to the closing brace; or - c) there are two extension markers in a CHOICE or SEQUENCE or SET, and then the new element is added immediately before the second extension marker.

-52.7.2 This conceptually-added element is solely for the purposes of checking legality through the application of rules requiring distinct tags (see 25.6 to 25.7, 27.3 and 29.3).
-It is conceptually-added after the application of automatic tagging (if applicable) and the expansion of COMPONENTS OF.

-52.7.3 The conceptually-added element is defined to have a tag which is distinct from the tag of all normal ASN.1 types, but which matches the tag of all such conceptually-added elements and matches the indeterminate tag of the open type, as specified in Rec.
-ITU-T X.681 | ISO/IEC 8824-2, 14.2, Note 2.
+- 48.7 Where this Recommendation | International Standard requires distinct tags (see 24.5 to 24.6, 26.3 and 28.3), the following transformation shall conceptually be applied before performing the check for tag uniqueness: - 48.7.1 A new element or alternative (called the conceptually-added element, see 48.7.2) is conceptually added at the extension insertion point if: - a) there are no extension markers but extensibility is implied in the module heading, and then an extension marker is added and the new element is added as the first addition after that extension marker; or - b) there is a single extension marker in a CHOICE or SEQUENCE or SET, and then the new element is added at the end of the CHOICE or SEQUENCE or SET immediately prior to the closing brace; or - c) there are two extension markers in a CHOICE or SEQUENCE or SET, and then the new element is added immediately before the second extension marker. - 48.7.2 This conceptually-added element is solely for the purposes of checking legality through the application of rules requiring distinct tags (see 24.5 to 24.6, 26.3 and 28.3).
+It is conceptually-added after the application of automatic tagging (if applicable) and the expansion of COMPONENTS OF. - 48.7.3 The conceptually-added element is defined to have a tag which is distinct from the tag of all normal ASN.1 types, but which matches the tag of all such conceptually-added elements and matches the indeterminate tag of the open type, as specified in ITU-T Rec.
+X.681 | ISO/IEC 8824-2, 14.2, Note 2.

-NOTE - The rules concerning tag uniqueness relating to the conceptually added element and to the open type, together with the rules requiring distinct tags (see 25.6 to 25.7, 27.3 and 29.3) are necessary and sufficient to ensure that:
+NOTE - The rules concerning tag uniqueness relating to the conceptually added element and to the open type, together with the rules requiring distinct tags (see 24.5 to 24.6, 26.3 and 28.3) are necessary and sufficient to ensure that: